oleg-alexandrov/PolyView/Readme.md

 * Reverse the orientation of the polygon closest to the mouse cursor
 * Insert annotation (text label)
 * Delete annotation (text label)
+* Mark acute angles ( Mark polygon vertices where inner or outer angle is less than 90 degrees)
-* Enter align mode (a mode in which, given two polygon files, the second polygon file is kept fixed, while the first one can be interactively translated using Shift-Mouse and rotated/flipped from the right-click menu until it aligns to the second one).
+* Align mode (a mode in which, given two polygon files, the second polygon file is kept fixed, while the first one can be interactively translated using Shift-Mouse and rotated/flipped from the right-click menu until it aligns to the second one).

 # Command line options